Aviva private medical insurance spotlight

 b.
 Hospice donations - £100 per night, up to a £10,000 limit.

 c.
 Registered charity donations - £50 per day, up to a £10,000 limit.

 Aviva health insurance is offered in a way that means you can either enhance or reduce the cover available to you.
 Any changes may affect your premium depending on whether you’re increasing your cover or opting for a premium reduction option.

 Add these onto your core cover to increase your coverage.
 The following additions will increase your policy premium in comparison to if you opt for the core cover only.

 - Mental health treatment - in the event you’re diagnosed with an acute psychiatric condition, you’re covered for both inpatient and outpatient treatments.
-You’ll be covered in full if you require accommodation and nursing, and up to £210 allowance a week towards specialists fees for inpatient treatment.
+You will receive up to £2,000 of cover for GP-referred outpatient mental health treatment as standard.
+You’ll be covered in full if you require accommodation and nursing, and will get up to £210 allowance a week towards specialists fees for inpatient treatment.